 Price continues to obtain grants that further his research and train Hawai‛i students to become the future scientists who will work to conserve the unique species in the state.

-Donald Price is a professor of biology at UH Hilo.
-He received his master of science in biology from Illinois State University and his doctor of philosophy in biology from the University of Illinois.
-Contact info.
+Prof. Price received his master of science in biology from Illinois State University and his doctor of philosophy in biology from the University of Illinois.